Jean-Marc Jézéquel

 Professor Jean-Marc Jézéquel is a French computer scientist.

-Professionally, Jean-Marc Jézéquel worked as a computer scientist at the University of Rennes 1, France.
+Professionally, Jean-Marc Jézéquel worked as a computer scientist at the University of Rennes, France.
 His research contributions have laid the foundations of the theory of Model-driven architecture.

-From January 2012 to December 2020, he was Director of IRISA and then Vice President of Informatics Europe.
+From January 2012 to December 2020, he was Director of IRISA and then President of Informatics Europe.

 Education and academic career

 Jean-Marc Jézéquel received an engineering degree from Telecom Bretagne in 1986 and a PhD from the University of Rennes 1 in Rennes in 1989.